Get a free, no obligation personal loan quote with rates as low as 6.99%

 • Security monitoring and other similar services

 Note: The expenses above are more or less the same for both federal and provincial home renovation tax credits.
-Basically, most necessary/permanent costs will qualify and unnecessary/semi-permanent ones probably won’t.
+Necessary/permanent costs will qualify and unnecessary/semi-permanent ones probably won’t.

 How Much Can You Claim With The HATC?

-• Multiple Credits – Some accessibility devices count as medical costs, so you might be able to get double, even triple this tax credit (up to 3 times yearly) by claiming the HATC and the renovation as an eligible medical expense.
+Some accessibility devices count as medical costs, so you might be able to get double or even triple this tax credit (up to three times yearly) by claiming the HATC and the renovation as an eligible medical expense.
 In places like New Brunswick and British Columbia, you can get a provincial tax credit too.

 Example: A home requires bathroom improvements to help a senior in British Columbia.
-As a qualified individual, they can get up to 3 tax credits and, if the renovation costs total out at $10,000, here’s how the credit is broken down:
+As a qualified individual, they can get up to 3 tax credits and, if the renovation costs total $20,000, here’s how the credit is broken down:

 Ontario Disability Support Program (ODSP) Payment DatesLearn More